cldf-datasets/liljegrenhindukush/raw/LX06a-KinshipGrandchildrenBySex.md

 |-------|-----------------------------------|

 Differentiation by the grandchild’s sex is a majority feature.
-It is only absent in 10 of the sample languages.
+It is absent only in a few of the sample languages.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|